magit/forge/.github/ISSUE_TEMPLATE/bug_report.md

 and then going through the steps again should result in a backtrace.

+Also post the output of:

+    M-x magit-version RET

+Before reporting a defect please try to reproduce it using an Emacs instance in which only Magit and its dependencies have been loaded.
+Other packages or your configuration should not be loaded.
+This makes it easier to determine whether the issue lays with Magit or something else.

 ---- now delete this line and everything above ----